Colonialism and Independence Movements

 Challenges of Post-Colonialism

-In the post-colonial era, Sub-Saharan Africa has faced a myriad of challenges, including authoritarianism, corruption, civil conflict, and underdevelopment.
-Many newly independent nations struggled to forge cohesive national identities and build effective governance institutions, leading to political instability and social unrest.
+In the post-colonial era, Sub-Saharan Africa has faced many challenges, including authoritarianism, corruption, conflict, and underdevelopment.
+Many newly independent nations struggled to create national identities and build effective governments, leading to political instability and social unrest.
 The legacy of colonial-era borders has fueled ethnic rivalries and territorial disputes, exacerbating tensions and conflicts across the region.